My cheeky daughter darted through the house, completely naked, yelling at me “Mummy! Mummy! Watch this! I can stand on one leg like a flamingo!”

 It’s bittersweet, of course, because I love babies, I love the cheeky antics of toddlers and pre-schoolers, and I am enjoying the company of my older children as I find their personalities shine and give me a good glimpse of who they will be as adults.

-Knowing you are done is really closing one chapter in your life the one where you have pregnancies and newborns and then going on to discover what life has in store for you next.
+Knowing you are done having children is really closing one chapter in your life the one where you have pregnancies and newborns and then going on to discover what life has in store for you next.